script-fu/script-fu.github.io/_posts/2024-02-6-BuildFlatpak.md

 # A Guide for Building Flatpak Versions of GIMP
 Here's how I learned to build a Flatpak version of a [GIMP source](https://gitlab.gnome.org/GNOME/gimp) code fork, from a specified branch.
-In this case, the branch is called ['Imp'](https://gitlab.gnome.org/pixelmixer/gimp-plugins/-/tree/Imp?ref_type=heads), and is an **unofficial** testbed for possible GIMP features.
+In this case, the branch is called ['Imp'](https://gitlab.gnome.org/pixelmixer/gimp-plugins/-/tree/Imp?ref_type=heads), and is an **unofficial**, personal version of GIMP.
 It also serves as an **example** of how you might build your own [Flatpak version of GIMP](https://www.gimp.org/downloads/).

 ## Why Flatpak?
 [Flatpak](https://flatpak.org/) is a software utility for packaging and running Linux applications.